-With the help of artificial intelligence, Tochcast gorgeously and instantly repackages and reformats event content, making talks and presentations accessible in more ways—text or video, long or short form, your native language or your client’s—than could have ever been imagined.
-Below, three ways your event content will never be the same:
+With the help of artificial intelligence, Touchcast gorgeously and instantly repackages and reformats event content, making talks and presentations accessible in more ways—text or video, long or short form, your native language or your client’s—than could have ever been imagined.
+Below, are three ways your event content will never be the same:

 Content, How and When You Want It